Lapeyus/GoogleCloudPlatform/mindmaps/compute/compute.md

 ## Choosing the Right Compute Service: Key Questions

-Consider these questions to guide your decision-making process:

 * **Level of control:** How much control do you need over the underlying infrastructure?
 (Compute Engine offers maximum control, while Cloud Functions offer the least)
 * **Application architecture:** Do you use containers or plan to containerize your applications?
 (GKE and Cloud Run are ideal for containerized workloads)
 * **Operational overhead:** How much infrastructure management do you wish to handle?
 (App Engine and Cloud Functions offer a more managed experience)